Many people think that allergies to pets are caused by a dog’s or cat’s fur (or any other pet, for what it matters).

 Some cats or dogs may shed less dander than others, which potentially can lead to fewer symptoms.

 The most interesting piece of research done so far came to the following conclusion:

 There is also extensive research done by Prof A. Custovic, related to the development of allergies to pets (can provide references if asked).

-The most common symptoms seen in pet allergy are very similar to most other airborne allergens.
+The most common symptoms seen in allergies to pets are very similar to most other airborne allergens.

 But they will vary depending on the person’s own sensitivity to the pet in question.

 The greater the skin prick test and/or specific IgE, the higher the chance to develop more severe symptoms.